Keith Brymer Jones: Career

 In 1983, Brymer Jones was working at a Tesco, when he was approached by a co-worker who said he was in a punk band called The Wigs and needed a lead singer.
 Brymer Jones then began his brief stint as lead singer for the group.

 Brymer Jones soon left the band and worked for two men in a Watford pottery studio.
 He would wake up at 5am and walk two and a half hours to his job, where he spent ten hours preparing clay.
 Brymer Jones then became an apprentice at Harefield Pottery in London.
 This is where he learned to make modern ceramics.
 He stopped working for them when they relocated to Scotland.

 After his apprenticeship, Brymer Jones started out hand-making ceramics for retailers including Conran Group, Habitat, Barneys New York, Monsoon, Laura Ashley and Heal's.
 He began to develop the Word Range for the first time; he was originally attracted to words because of their shapes, as he is dyslexic.
 Brymer Jones describes working with clay, shape and form as a natural affinity, as a result of his condition.

 Brymer Jones is head of design for MAKE International.

 In 2015, he debuted as an expert judge alongside Kate Malone on BBC2's The Great Pottery Throw Down where his readiness to shed tears at the contestants' work attracted comment.
 He remained as judge when the programme transferred to More4 in 2020 and Channel 4 in 2021.

 Brymer Jones published his autobiography in 2022: Boy in a China Shop: Life, Clay and Everything.

 Personal life

-In 2019, Brymer Jones was made an honorary graduate at the University of Staffordshire.
+In 2019, Brymer Jones was made an honorary graduate of the University of Staffordshire.